raspibolt/raspibolt/guide/bonus/bitcoin/Fulcrum.md

   WantedBy=multi-user.target
   ```

-* If you are booting from SD card, you wont be able to execute from SSD as it is not permitted.
-You will achieve that deleting "noexec" line in fstab file, add permissions to the folders if you will encouner errors later during start of fulcrum
+* If you are booting from SD card, you will not be able to execute from SSD as it is not permitted.
+You will achieve that deleting "noexec" line in fstab file, add permissions to the folders if you will encounter errors later during start of fulcrum

   ```sh
   $ sudo nano /etc/fstab